 “Wally and Ray are cousins intent upon getting the fortune of their Scotch grand-dad, an aviation nut.
 They become mixed-up with the U. S. flying corps and are wafted over the enemy lines in a runaway balloon.
 Through misunderstanding they are honored as heroes of the enemy forces, and sent back to the U. S. lines to spy.
 Here they are captured and almost shot, but everything ends happily.”
 (Moving Picture World, Dec.
 17, 1927)

 Now We’re in the Air was considered lost until 2016, when film preservationist Rob Byrne came upon approximately 23 minutes of film in the Czech Republic’s Národní filmový archive (National Film Archive) in Prague.
-A restoration of the surviving material was made, the resulting fragment was shown on June 2, 2017 at the San Francisco Silent Film Festival.
+A restoration of the surviving material was made, the resulting fragment was premiered on June 2, 2017 at the San Francisco Silent Film Festival.
+It has subsequently been shown at the Library of Congress, and at the Pordenone Silent Film Festival in 2017, where it was widely celebrated.
+In late 2017, LBS Director Thomas Gladysz authored a look at the film in an illustrated new book, Now We’re in the Air (PandorasBox Press).
+The book, pictured below, is available around the world.

 RELATED ARTICLES & REVIEWS: